tommccracken/PlanetaryGears/README.md

 ### Animation

 Whilst animation of planetary gear trains is not the primary purpose of this project, the index.html file demonstrates how various model parameters can be accessed in order for an application to animate the planetary gear train.
+Whilst animation of planetary gear trains is not the primary purpose of this library, the demonstration/documentation web page demonstrates how various model parameters can be accessed in order for an application to animate the modeled planetary gear train.

-Note: The animation example in the DemonstrationApplication.html file does not accurately model gears using involute profiles; instead it simply approximates the shape of a gear tooth with a simple trapezium profile.
+Note: The animation example in the demonstration/documentation web page does not accurately model gears using involute profiles; it only approximates the shape of a gear tooth with a simple trapezium profile.

 ## Theory